Southern Garlic Grower’s Guide

 If you have cold nights and hotter days (desert, mountains and hills) hardneck garlic grows better.
-Cold nighttime temperatures keep the soil cooler and promote longer growth.
+Cold nighttime temperatures keep the soil cooler and promote longer bulb growth.

 Lucky Southern growers can plant up until December.
 Most commercial garlic growers try to get their garlic in by October or November since the longer winter results in bigger bulbs.
 The garlic will come up and grow during the winter.
 Southerners will be able to harvest their garlic a month or more before Northern growers!

-Heavy mulching helps control weeds.
+Heavy mulching helps control weeds by preventing weeds from sprouting.
 Training your children to weed when they are young can also reduce the weed problem!
 Just make sure they can tell garlic plants from weeds before you turn them loose with the hoe.

-Below right: Our short tailed cat, Hissy, takes a break from her busy day of controlling voles and sunning herself to lick a paw.
+Picture: Our short tailed cat, Hissy, takes a break from her busy day of controlling voles and sunning herself to lick a paw.
 Hissy's mom was a good mouser too.

-Other Pests (Voles and Mice):
+Other Pests (Voles, Gophers and Mice):

 Garlic produces false seedheads or scapes before it starts to bulb.
 Scapes can be left on or removed.
 Removing scapes may result in bigger garlic bulbs since the plant then devotes all its energy to the bulb.
 Many people consider scapes a delicacy and they can be eaten.
 Scapes have a mild garlic flavor.